Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 │   └── utils
 ```

-### Brief Explanation
+Toucaan organizes _all_ the css that your application will require.

-Toucaan follows a simple styling architecture that mirrors the diversity of devices that are on the web today.
-It covers support for **[all the web devices possible](https://bubblin.io/blog/the-new-landscape-of-the-web) using the principles of [intrinsic design](space.md)**.
+### Device Coverage

-### Quick Overview
+Toucaan follows a simple styling architecture that mirrors the diversity of devices on the web _today_.
+It covers support for **[all the web devices](https://bubblin.io/blog/the-new-landscape-of-the-web)** possible using **[Principles of Intrinsic Design](space.md)**.

-Here is what its internal structure looks like with a File Explorer:
+Here is what its internal structure looks like:

 ![Toucaan architecture](./img/toucaan-folders.jpg)